Actindo-AG/Documentation/DataHub/UserInterface/02f_Languages.md

 - *Name (Language)*
   Enter a language name in the selected language.

 - *Key*
-  Language key.
+  Enter a language key.
 The key is required for API access and must be system wide unique.
+The language key must fulfill the criteria of the language codes according to [RFC 4646](https://www.heise.de/netze/rfc/rfcs/rfc4646.shtml).
+For instance, keys with the following structure are valid:
+  - en
+  - en_US
+  - en-US

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Active*
   Enable this toggle to set the language status to active.
 Disable the toggle to set the language to inactive.
 By default, this toggle is disabled.